richeymichael/remarkable-assistant/README.md

 you're doing.

 # What does it do?
-Currently you can only use it to change the sleep timeout, power off timeout, and the developer password.
+You can use it to change the sleep timeout, power off timeout, and the developer password.
+Drag and drop files onto the templates tab to create new templates.
+Drag and drop splash screens onto the splash tab to create new splash screens.

 # Download
 There is currently a [DMG](bin/RemarkableAssistant.dmg) for Mac in the bin directory